 Enjoy the sights, smells and tastes of freshly baked bread and a scrumptious array of fine foods: local and international cheeses, handmade salamis, wines, specialty fruits and vegetables, chocolates, hand-cooked pasta, and so much more...

 You can take a break over a mug of beer from one of Israel's boutique breweries.

 In addition to the indoor market, there is an outdoor Farmer’s Market on Fridays only from 7 AM to 5 PM displaying seasonal, fresh Israeli produce.

-There is lots of decent Tel Aviv café cuisine at the port, fast food, a hummus joint, and a few quality dining and gourmet restaurants.
+There are lots of Tel Aviv cafes along the port, and some fast food joings, a hummus place, and a few quality dining and gourmet restaurants.